Tropical threat in Gulf of Mexico may bring more misery to flood-ravaged central US

 "Regardless of development, the disturbance will likely produce heavy rainfall over portions of southern and eastern Mexico during the next few days," the NHC said.

-An Air Force Reserve reconnaissance aircraft will investigate the disturbance Monday afternoon if necessary, the NHC added.
+An Air Force Reserve reconnaissance aircraft mission for Monday afternoon has been canceled, but another aircraft has been scheduled to investigate the disturbance on Tuesday, if necessary, the NHC added.

+"Heavy rainfall is also likely to spread over southeastern Texas and Louisiana through Thursday," forecasters said.

 If it becomes a tropical storm, it will be the second of the season, with the name "Barry."